 There's no question that music, specifically hip-hop, has evolved over the past several decades.

-It feels as if the rap scene has gone from feared to friendly with the rise of social media and community-building and one of the behind-the-scenes (or behind-the-camera) leaders in this new generation of music has been Cole Bennett.
+It feels as if the rap scene has gone from feared to friendly with the rise of social media and community-building.
+One of the behind-the-scenes (or behind-the-camera) leaders in this new generation of music has been Cole Bennett.

-At only the age of 23, he's built a multi-million dollar music brand and has collaborated with artists from Lil Uzi Vert to Soulja Boy all the way to Eminem.
+At only the age of 23, he's built a multi-million dollar music brand and has collaborated with artists from Lil Uzi Vert to Soulja Boy to Eminem.

 Growing up in the cornfields of Plano, Illinois - a town with a population of 10,000 - Cole had dreams of attending Illinois State, Iowa, or Mizzou and becoming a sports broadcaster.
 Like a lot of kids who grew up in the early 2000s, he and his friends spent a lot of time together and would record Jackass-esque videos on a home camera for fun.